alannabouloy/bookmark-api/README.md

 POST requests should be formatted in json with the expected data formatted as follows:

-{
+{ \n
-    "title" : "required string of at least 1 character", "url" : "required string of at least 5 characters which includes an http protocol", "desc" : "optional, but if included, must be a string of at least 1 character", "rating" : "optional, but if included, must be a number between 1 and 5" }
+    "title" : "required string of at least 1 character", \n "url" : "required string of at least 5 characters which includes an http protocol", \n "desc" : "optional, but if included, must be a string of at least 1 character", \n "rating" : "optional, but if included, must be a number between 1 and 5" \n } \n

 It will then return a json object with the above properties as well as a uniquely generated id for the bookmark which can be used to access the individual bookmark in GET and DELETE requests as follows: